 Even so the partnership did not make any moves until 1953 and 1954.
-For nearly six months both constructors tried to put together the neccessary materials, performed technical trials, planned and obtained the neccessary parts.
+For nearly six months both constructors tried to put together the necessary materials, performed technical trials, planned and obtained the necessary parts.

 Finally, after overcoming all the obstacles, the first engine was built, the name being born out of the initials "F" for Fedki, "I" for Izewski and "S" for "Stalowcy" their team.